VincentYing/Fashion-pipeline/README.md

 #### Data

-* Imagenet subset containing people will be used as a data source (952k images)
+* Imagenet subset containing people will be used as a data source (952k images).
-* Dataset will be loaded locally onto the nodes used for ingestion
+* Dataset will be loaded locally onto the nodes used for ingestion.

 <hr/>

 #### Model

-* Model is pre-trained GoogleNet (Inception v1) from DeepDetect
+* Model is pre-trained GoogleNet (Inception v1) from DeepDetect.
-* 304 Clothing possible classifications
+* 304 Clothing possible classifications.

 <hr/>